dcousin3/superb/cran-comments.md

 ## Submission

-* New version 0.95.1
+* New version 0.95.3

 ## Comment

-* Found a way to reduce markedly the size of the documentation!

-* Corrected a bug that kept bugging me since version 0.9.7.9
+* Corrected a bug with geom_superberrorbar

 ## Test environments